xtophd/OCP4-Workshop/documentation/01-Getting-Started.md

 ## 1. Openshift Pre Installation

-### 1.1 Log on to your session
+### 1.1 Sign-On on to your *workstation* session

-Using the connection information and credentials provided by the instructor, get yourselves signed into your session.
+Using the connection information and credentials provided by the instructor, get yourselves signed into your workstation session.

 ### 1.2 Become the root user